MazElgonemy/MazElgonemy/README.md

  <br>

-  🎸 Melomane - A live music events library
+  🎸 <a href="https://github.com/MazElgonemy/Melomane"> Melomane </a> - A live music events library

-  ⭐ PaparazziEgoBooster - An AirBnb clone with a spin
+  ⭐ <a href="https://github.com/MazElgonemy/Paparazzi-ego-booster"> PaparazziEgoBooster </a> - An AirBnb clone with a spin

   <br>